pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 };
 ```

-The only time that the values will be the same/still not sorted correctly, now that we've sorted by suit, is when they are a Jack, Queen or King.
-Let's add the logic there
+The only time the values will be the same/still not sorted correctly, now that we've sorted by suit, is when they are a Jack, Queen, or King.
+Let's add the logic there.

 ```js
 const cardSort = (arr) => {